Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank chokes survivors in the air.
+		// The Super Tank chokes survivors in midair.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is choked in the air.
 		// - "Choke Range"
 		// - "Choke Range Chance"